lammps/lammps/doc/src/set.rst

-Keyword *smd/mass/density* sets the mass of all selected particles, but it is only applicable to the Smooth Mach Dynamics package USER-SMD.
+Keyword *smd/mass/density* sets the mass of all selected particles, but it is only applicable to the Smooth Mach Dynamics package MACHDYN.
 It assumes that the particle volume has already been correctly set and calculates particle mass from the provided mass density value.

-Keyword *smd/contact/radius* only applies to simulations with the Smooth Mach Dynamics package USER-SMD.
+Keyword *smd/contact/radius* only applies to simulations with the Smooth Mach Dynamics package MACHDYN.
 Itsets an interaction radius for computing short-range interactions, e.g. repulsive forces to prevent different individual physical bodies from penetrating each other.
 Note that the SPH smoothing kernel diameter used for computing